Blessed is he who reads this and those who hear the words of this prophecy and keep what is written in it, for the time is at hand. Revelation 1:3

 17 When I saw him, I fell at his feet like a dead man.
 He laid his right hand on me, saying, “Do not be afraid.
 I am the first, and the last, 18 and the Living one.
 I was dead, and I am alive forever and ever.
 Amen.
 I have the keys of Death and of Hades.

 19 Write down, therefore, the things which you have seen, and the things which are, and the things which will happen after this.
-20 The mystery of the seven stars which you saw in my right hand and the seven golden lampstands is this: The seven stars are the angels of the seven assemblies.
-The seven lampstands are seven assemblies.”
+20 The mystery of the seven stars which you saw in my right hand and the seven golden lampstands is this: The seven stars are the angels of the seven churches.
+The seven lampstands are seven churches.”

 A Song of Ascents.